 Rachel Canouse always had a heart for helping others.
 On a team trip to Swaziland at the young age of 12 she absolutely fell in love with mission work.
 The next year she took her first trip to San Juan de Lurigancho, joined by her mom and sisters Casey and Elise.
 She immediately felt at home...she loved the smell...she loved the food...she loved the people.
 She announced, "This is where I want to get married!"

 Throughout high school and college she returned many times and her draw to Peru strengthened.
 During her junior year at Kennesaw State University Rachel decided (mid-semester) she wanted to go down for 3 months.

-That was 3 1/2 years ago, and Rachel has been there ever since.
-She was able to finish her bachelor's degree online, all while working with Make a Miracle.
+Rachel lived there for 5 years and was able to finish her bachelor's degree online, all while working with Make a Miracle.
 She hosted countless team trips from the states, seemingly every time during midterms or finals.
 She would work all day, then study late into the night.
 Her dedication was and still is incredible.

 There is a lot of sacrifice and heartbreak that can come at times working in the field we do, but Giovanna Caceres never looks at it that way.
 She finds joy in her job every day and is never satisfied with just doing what is required of her and always wants to go the extra mile.
 Her passion for her job and the mission of Make a Miracle as a whole has only intensified over the past four years as she has moved up from being in an assistant-type role, to being our Director of Operations.